frictionlessdata/covid-tracker/pages/data.md

 ## Transform

-As a high-level data collections framework, we will use Frictionless Transform.
-It will sort the packages by repository's stargazers count and save it to the CSV file:
+We will split the data by location and calculate rolling immunity:

 ```bash
 $ python code/transform/timeline.py